 Jackson Hole has a terrain park made up of all-natural features.
 There is also a man-made park that has a long half pipe and various jumps.
 One of the resort’s popular attractions is Corbett’s Couloir, a run that begins with a massive vertical drop into a narrow funnel shaped gully.
 It can only be reached by a tram that drops people at the top of the run every ten minutes.
 In the next town over, Teton, there is a smaller and easier resort called Snow King that is better suited to beginners.

 If you’re looking for a European-alpine feel stateside, Palisades Tahoe, formally known as Squaw Valley, comprises two mountains (“Palisades” and “Alpine”).
 In 2022, they merged into one singular, fully connected resort, thanks to a brand new gondola lift system.
 The site of the 1960 Winter Olympics, it boasts impressive and varied terrain suitable for novices to experts.
 Expect steeps, trees, long chutes, as well as easy flats and several conveniently located learning zones.

 Off the slopes, the Village at Palisades Tahoe is diverse with upscale shopping, a good range of bars and restaurants, and top-class lodging.

 Made up of four resorts, Niseko United is the best-known place for snowboarding in Japan.
 These four resorts are all located on one mountain: Niseko Annupuri.

-The resort’s claim-to-fame is the amount of fresh snow that it gets; there is often waist deep powder for snowboarders to plow through.
+The resort’s claim-to-fame is the amount of fresh snow that it gets; there is often waist-deep powder for snowboarders to plow through.
 Across the four resorts, there is everything a snowboarder could want from parks to pipes to endless space for freeriding.
-Niseko United is popular among foreigners from all over the world, but in recent years a large percent of their foreign visitors have been Australian!
+Niseko United is popular among foreigners from all over the world, but in recent years a large percentage of their foreign visitors have been Australian!